searchspring/competencies/competencies/language-typescript.md

-# Competency - Language TypeScript Level 1
+# Language: TypeScript Level 1
 TypeScript is an open-source programming language developed and maintained by Microsoft.
 It is a strict syntactical superset of JavaScript, and adds optional static typing to the language. - [Wikipedia](https://en.wikipedia.org/wiki/TypeScript)

 ## How do you prove it?